Best Fastpacking Packs of 2026

 Cons:

-• There is no optional waistbelt, but this is fine if you keep your pack weight low
+• No optional waistbelt, but this is fine if you keep your pack weight low

-• Slightly difficult to get bottles into designated pockets
+• Slightly difficult to get bottles into front pockets

-• Shoulder strap bottle pockets are a little short
+• Upper shoulder strap pockets are a little short

 The Pa’lante Packs Joey was a major favorite among our testers.
 At 24 liters, the Joey is the lowest-volume pack in the company’s lineup.
-It’s also one of the lightest, weighing in at an advertised weight of only 13.9 ounces for the model we tested.
+It’s also one of the lightest, weighing between 13.9 and 14.8 ounces depending on the material chosen.
 Explicitly designed for fastpacking, it has a running vest-style harness.

-We all agreed that this pack’s vest fits more comfortably and securely than any other pack on this list.
-Our testers found the Joey remained snug and secure even when scrambling up and down steep talus in Colorado’s Weminuche Wilderness.
+We all loved how this pack’s vest-style harness fit our bodies, keeping it from bouncing when we ran.
+Our testers found the Joey remained snug and secure even when scrambling up and down steep talus in Colorado’s Weminuche Wilderness and other technical terrain.

-Like a traditional running vest, the shoulder straps are not highly padded.
-Instead, they are constructed from two layers of three-dimensional mesh that conforms to one’s body and breathes well when you really get going.
-The vest’s shoulder straps are wide at four inches across, so they hug the body, which is particularly necessary considering this pack doesn’t have a waistbelt.
+Like a traditional running vest, the shoulder straps do not have significant padding.
+Instead, they feature two layers of three-dimensional mesh that conforms to one’s body and breathes well.
+The vest’s 4-inch shoulder straps are wide, so they hug the body, which is particularly necessary considering this pack doesn’t have a waistbelt to take the weight off the shoulders.
+It never felt like the straps were digging into our shoulders.

-There are two small chest straps between the shoulder straps, one that clips around the upper chest and the other just below the sternum.
+There are two small chest straps that connect and stabilize the shoulder straps: one clips around the upper chest and the other just below the sternum.
 None of our testers found the absence of a waistbelt to be an issue as long as the pack weight remained low.
-We all agreed that the Joey was most runnable with pack weights below 12 pounds.
-Since the pack only has 24 liters of internal capacity, it limits the amount of stuff you can take on a trip.
+We all agreed that the Joey performed the best of any fastpack when running, as long as we kept our pack weight below 12 pounds.
+Since the pack has only 24 liters of internal capacity, it limits the amount of stuff you can take on a trip and, thus, the length of the trip.

-The current Joey is available in 200-denier ultraweave or 210-denier UHMWPE Gridstop.
+The current Joey is available in 210-denier UHMWPE Gridstop or a blend of 100-denier Robic nylon and 210-denier ripstop nylon.

 The Joey has one large rear pocket, two side pockets, one underneath pocket, and two shoulder strap pockets on each strap.
 The underneath pocket held gels, snacks, buffs, gloves, and rain jackets more securely than any other pack we tested.
-Of all of the packs we tested, this one had the best shoulder strap pockets by far.
+We thought this pack had the best shoulder strap pockets of all of the options we’ve tested.

 One Ultramesh bottle pocket on the upper part of each strap accommodates 500-milliliter soft flasks of the shorter and wider varieties — taller and thinner soft flasks will stick out until you drink a bit of water — and there is a smaller snack or phone pocket just beneath them.
-Our testers who like to use the Katadyn BeFree water filter — check out our Katadyn BeFree review — found these pockets ideal.
-However, the pockets are a bit short for the 0.6-liter Katadyn BeFree bottle, so sometimes we had to take a hit off the flask to squish it below the shock cord closure.
-Otherwise, the top of the flask would flop while running.
+Our testers, who like to use the Katadyn BeFree filter, found these pockets a bit short for the 0.6-liter BeFree bottle, so we had to take a hit off the flask to squish it below the shock cord closure.
+Otherwise, the top of the flask would flop around while running.

-Pa’lante started as a cottage-industry brand based in Salt Lake City, Utah, that couldn’t keep up with the demand for their packs.
-They recently moved production to a factory in Vietnam.
-They found that this factory could build packs of much higher quality than their Utah shop could and can now fulfill orders for their packs without waiting.
+Pa’lante started as a cottage industry brand based in Salt Lake City, Utah, but it couldn’t keep up with the demand for its packs.
+Eventually, it moved production to a factory in Vietnam.
+Thus, it can now fulfill orders for its packs without the long wait times that characterized the early years of the brand.

 To learn more, read our in-depth Pa’lante Packs Joey review.